Experiencing Wi-Fi issues on your Mac can be frustrating. If your Mac is not connecting to Wi-Fi, there are several proven methods to fix the issue.

 - Restart your Wi-Fi router.

-- Connect another device (like a smartphone) to the same Wi-Fi network to check if it’s working.
+- Connect another device to the same Wi-Fi network to check if it's working.

 - Move closer to the router to rule out weak signal issues.